caliskate/modular-rag-assistant/README.md

 ### Modular prompt chat assistant

-- **`code\main.py`**
+- **`python code/main.py`**

-  - Interact with chat assistant to research AI publications about football, neuroscience and sign language.
+This launches the assistant in your terminal or command-line interface.
+You’ll be prompted to enter a question about football, neuroscience, or sign language AI research, or type config or exit.